-How do I backup my Exodus wallet?
+How do I backup my wallet and set a password?

 To back up your wallet, click the Backup tab.

-Step 2.
-Re-enter the password and click "NEXT"
+- Re-enter the password and click "NEXT"

-Step 3.
-Your 12-word recovery phrase is displayed.
+- Your 12-word recovery phrase is displayed.
 Write the words down in the correct order and put them in a secure place where only you have access.